Cinnamon: Flavour, aroma and taste

 The flavour of cinnamon is due to the aromatic essential oils that make up 0.5 to 1% of its composition.

 Cinnamon bark can be macerated, then extracted in 80% ethanol, to a tincture.

 Cinnamon essential oil can be prepared by roughly pounding the bark, macerating it in sea water, and then quickly distilling the whole.
 It is golden-yellow, with the characteristic odour of cinnamon and a very hot aromatic taste.

 Cinnamon oil nanoemulsion can be made with polysorbate 80, cinnamon essential oil, and water, by ultrasonic emulsification.

 Cinnamon oil macroemulsion can be made with a dispersing emulsifying homogeniser.

-The pungent taste and scent come from cinnamaldehyde, about 90% of the essential oil from cinnamon bark.
+Cinnamaldehyde is responsible for the pungent taste and scent, and constitutes about 90% of cinnamon bark essential oil.
 Cinnamaldehyde decomposes, in high humidity and high temperatures, to styrene, and, by reaction with oxygen as it ages, it darkens in colour and forms resinous compounds.

 Cinnamon constituents include some 80 aromatic compounds, including eugenol, found in the oil from leaves or bark of cinnamon trees.